-- Inorganic contaminants, such as salts and E. metals, which can be naturally-occurring or result from urban storm water runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses - Organic chemical contaminants, including synthetic and volatile organic chemicals. which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+- Inorganic contaminants, such as salts and E. metals, which can be naturally-occurring or result from urban storm water runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses - D. Organic chemical contaminants, including synthetic and volatile organic chemicals. which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems. - Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, the Department of Natural Resources prescribes regulations which limit the amount of certain contaminants in water provided by public water Department of Health regulations establish limits for contaminants in bottled water which must provide the same protection for public
+In order to ensure that tap water is safe to drink, the Department of Natural Resources prescribes regulations which limit the amount of certain contaminants in water provided by public water Department of Health regulations systems. establish limits for contaminants in bottled water which must provide the same protection for public health.

-The state has reduced monitoring requirements for certain contaminants to less often than once per Source Water Analysis year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+The state has reduced monitoring requirements for certain contaminants to less often than once per Source Water Analysis The state has reduced monitoring requirements for certain contaminants to less often than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Records with a sample year more than one year old are still considered representative.